Kiranchellapandian/Botcha/README.md

 | Stage 2 (Server) | XGBoost + Random Forest     | Deep analysis of human behavior  |
 | Pit Trap     | Honeypot Field          | Trap scripts before they begin   |
 | Challenge    | GIF Morph Puzzle        | Final boss for bad actors        |

 ---

+## ✅ Tested in the Real World

+This project was built and tested during a national hackathon.
+We had users across all age groups successfully complete verification —
+*including real-world tests with grandparents and volunteers* —
+while bots were reliably blocked.

+---